google/orbax/docs/index.md

 ## Introduction

+See our [external page](https://orbax.readthedocs.io/en/latest/) for the most up-to-date documentation.

 Orbax is a namespace providing training utilities for JAX users.
-At the moment, it only provides a checkpointing library, detailed below.

 ## Reference